This post may contain affiliate links. Please read our privacy policy.

 Instructions

-• In a large pot or Dutch oven melt the butter over medium heat.
-Add the onion and saute for 5 minutes until tender and lightly golden, then add the garlic, flour, curry powder, coriander and cayenne (if using) and cook, stirring often for one more minute until you can smell the garlic and spices.
+• In a large pot or Dutch oven, melt the butter over medium heat.
+Add the onion and sauté for 5 minutes until tender and lightly golden, then add the garlic, flour, curry powder, coriander, and cayenne (if using) and cook, stirring often, for 1 more minute until you can smell the garlic and spices.
 Slowly add the broth, whisking all the while.
 Bring to a simmer over high heat, whisking frequently, then lower the heat and simmer for about 10 minutes until the soup has thickened a bit.

 • Whisk in the pumpkin and evaporated milk and continue whisking until the soup is creamy and fairly smooth.
 Add salt and pepper to taste.
 Serve hot, with croutons if desired.